Skip to content

 Overview

-The Continuum Router provides comprehensive Prometheus-compatible metrics for monitoring system health, performance, and usage patterns.
+The Continuum Router exposes Prometheus-compatible metrics for monitoring system health, performance, and usage patterns.
 The metrics system is designed to be:

 • Lightweight: Minimal performance overhead